Inductorless Fast Phase Logic: Enabling Two-Order-of-Magnitude Density Scaling for Superconductor VLSI: Results

 \section{Results}

-Fig.~\ref{fig:8}(a) compares the area requirements for RSFQ, stacked-JJ, and FPL cells, showing that FPL achieves a reduction of at least 100$\times$ area compared to RSFQ.
-Furthermore, the bias requirement is reduced fivefold between RSFQ and FPL, as plotted in Fig.~\ref{fig:8}(b).
+textcolor{red}{It is important to emphasize that the FPL area and performance values reported in this section are analytical projections derived from modeled device parameters, layout-driven physical estimates based on target stacked-junction footprints, and circuit-level SPICE simulations.
+They represent feasibility estimates rather than measurements from experimentally fabricated chips.
+To bridge the gap between these projections and full device-level physical validation, ongoing experimental efforts are focused on developing robust, large-scale VLSI-capable fabrication processes for heterogeneous 0 and $\pi$ stacked junctions. } Fig.~\ref{fig:8}(a) compares the area requirements for RSFQ, stacked-JJ, and FPL cells, showing that FPL achieves a reduction of at least 100$\times$ area compared to RSFQ.
+Furthermore, the supply current requirement is reduced fivefold between RSFQ and FPL, as plotted in Fig.~\ref{fig:8}(b).
 Implementing FPL with 0- and $\pi$-JJs improves integration and power efficiency, reduces circuit latency, increases throughput, and minimizes crosstalk and flux trapping.
 The higher circuit impedance also improves interfacing between FPL and CMOS circuits.
 Fig.~\ref{fig:8}(c) illustrates the various technologies in terms of power versus area.
 Although the CMOS power is high, it is still necessary for high-density memory.